vikas130484/NEO4J_Demo/README.md

 6. The designed model(JSON Format) is in the **arrows.app_final_model** folder.

-7. Run following python script to all all requite files to Neo4j Server.
+7. Run following python script to load all requite files to Neo4j Server.

+	*Note - As mentioned above in point number one, all the files that are required to be loaded in neo4j, must be first copied in 'import folder' created in step 1.

   ```sh
   Neo4j_demo.py